fshowalter/movielog-archive/features/welcome-back.md

 They were crap because I churned them out to clear the queue.
 I watch too many movies to review them all.
 So now, instead of trying to review every movie I watch, I'll aim for one review a week.

-That should give me enough time for three drafts per review.
-Most of the previous reviews were first draft efforts.
-Three drafts gives a chance to polish while still forcing me to publish the thing instead of tinkering with it for draft after draft.
+That schedule should allow me three drafts per review.
+My prior reviews were almost all first draft efforts.
+Three drafts give me time to polish the text while still forcing me to publish it instead of tinkering for draft after draft.

 Finally, to bring the focus back to the writing I redesigned the site again.
 The splash images and posters are gone, because finding and prepping them took a lot of time.
 Time better spent writing.